jmitash/EnvyQuickSwitch/README.md

 # EnvyQuickSwitch
-A Web Extension to quickly switch between environments (local, QA, Production...) with the press of a hotkey
+A Web Extension to quickly switch between environments (local, QA, production) with the press of a hotkey.